svitaluc/graphbench/results/README.md

 ### Get Vertices with Edges

-The operation of getting vertices with all their edges belongs to the Manta basic set of operations that is used while communicating with the graph database.
 The JanusGraph data model is just the same as the data model of Titan, which suggests that retrieval of vertices with their edges should be similar in both the cases.
-However, some severe performance flaws were registered by the community when comparing it with the Titan as well.
+However, some severe performance flaws are present when comparing it with the Titan.

 ![getVerticesWithEdges](./images/getVerticesWithEdges.png)
 <img src="./images/getVerticesWithEdges-100-1000.png" alt="getVerticesWithEdges-100-1000" width="600"/>